-This complex is currently being rebuilt and is owned by Ōtautahi Community Housing Trust.
+This complex has been rebuilt and is owned by Ōtautahi Community Housing Trust.

 Of these 90 units, 70 units will be 1 bedroom, 14 Units will be 2 bedrooms, 3 units will be 3 bedroom, and 3 units will have 4 bedrooms.

-The Brougham Street development is the largest build project undertaken by OCHT since its establishment in 2016 and is the largest community housing provider development currently under construction in New Zealand.
+The Brougham Street development is the largest build project undertaken by OCHT since its establishment in 2016.

 Land for the development was transferred to OCHT as part of the 2014 Housing Accord Agreement between Christchurch City Council and the Government to capitalise the Trust.